Non-trivial Solutions of $Aa^p+Bb^p=Cc^3$ over Number Fields: Preliminaries

-The following result is essential for the explicit computations which is necessary to prove Theorem \ref{thm:sample}.
-We only need this result for the number fields $K$ stated in Theorem \ref{thm:sample} but in fact the result holds for any number field with narrow class number equal to one.
+The following result is essential for the explicit computations in the proof of Theorem \ref{thm:sample}.
+We only need this result for the number fields $K$ stated in Theorem \ref{thm:sample} but in fact the result holds for any number field satisfying the assumptions.
+Below, $K$ is a number field such that there is a unique prime $\lambda$ over $3$.
+Also, we assume that $(Aa,Bb,c)$ is primitive where $(a,b,c)\in \calO_K^{3}$ is a putative solution of the above curve.